sa-mcquanzie/ruby-to-js/README.md

 New style variable assignment uses the keywords `const` and `let` and these variables are only accesible from the scope in which they are defined.

-`const` can not be reassigned after is is created, try to use it unless you _need_ to do so
+`const` can not be reassigned after is is created, try to use it unless you _need_ to do otherwise.

 ```
 const sphereEulerCharacteristic = 2
 ```

-but `let` can be reassigned any time within its scope, this is the closest thing in Javascript to a plain Ruby variable
+`let`, however, can be reassigned at any time within its scope.
+This is the closest thing in Javascript to a plain Ruby variable

 ```
 let childHeight = 160